Provider Cohort Selection Record¶

 Active Cohort¶

-The selected cohort contains three active work items and no public catalog expansion:
+The selected cohort contains two active work items and no public catalog expansion:

 - JEPA-WMS/public JEPA score evidence.
 Complete #133 and then #137.
 The first implementation focus is score-result evidence, runtime manifest coverage, finite output validation, JSON-native metadata, and explicit failure typing.